Ways To Stay Calm And Manage Anxiety During The Coronavirus (COVID-19) Pandemic

 For people who aren't able to go into therapists’ or doctors’ offices because of self-imposed quarantine and local shelter-in-place restrictions, there are several options for getting support from the comfort of your home.

 Online counseling is one such option, and studies show that it can improve your mental health.
 One such study from Palo Alto University found that video-based cognitive behavior therapy is effective in treating depression and anxiety.
-According to the research, approximately 73% of study participants saw an improvement of symptoms after six weeks, and the data suggests a “decelerated decrease in symptoms over time.”
+According to the research, approximately 73% of study participants saw an improvement in symptoms after six weeks, and the details suggest a “decelerated decrease in symptoms over time.”

 Therapists and counselors at BetterHelp are available online to help you ease symptoms of anxiety and stress.
 BetterHelp also offers affordable pricing options typically comparable with most insurance plans’ co-pays, making it an economical choice.
 Consider the following reviews of BetterHelp counselors from people seeking support with their mental health during the pandemic.